jqnatividad/qsv/docs/whirlwind_tour.md

 zw       zvishavane         Zvishavane         07      79876       -20.3333333  30.0333333
 ```

+`qsv count` took 0.006 seconds and `qsv slice`, 0.017 seconds!
+These commands are *instantaneous*
+with an index because for `count` - the index already precomputed the record count, and with `slice`,
-Returning in 0.017 seconds!
-This command was *instantaneous* because an index allowed us to
+*only the sliced portion* has to be parsed - because an index allowed us to jump directly to that
-jump directly to that part of the file.
-It didn't have to scan the entire file to get the
-last 10 records.
+part of the file.
+It didn't have to scan the entire file to get the last 10 records.

+Okay... let's switch gears and stop obsessing over how fast qsv is... let's go back to exploring
+the data set.

 Hmmmm... the Population column has a lot of null values.
 How pervasive is that?
 First, let's take a look at 10 "random" rows with `sample`.
 We use the `--seed` parameter